The 'B' Factors

 services delivered via the Internet cost-effective and quality

-'B' factor which has propelled India's global IT position
+The next 'B' factor which has propelled India's global IT position

-'Big Bandwidth Boom' in Tele-Communications - Both
+is the 'Big Bandwidth Boom' in Tele-Communications - Both

 international and national.
 Last year, India saw the launch of major